 – Unmarried partners and living together with a combined pension scheme

-– Unmarried partners and living together with a child of one of them
+– Unmarried partners and living together with a child belonging to one partner

 The partners must be living at the same address as per the municipal database (BRP).

-– Where are the financial and social bonds the strongest
+– The place where financial and social bonds are strongest

 – Partial non-resident

-The following personal tax deductions that can be claimed by resident taxpayers.
+The following personal tax deductions can be claimed by resident taxpayers.

 – Alimony payment to former spouse